Naman-003/ml_assign/README.md

-This repository is for machine learning assignments.
+This repository is for machine learning assignment 1.
 Name: Naman Yadav
 Section: B
 Roll no : 38